-- (a) When an employee is scheduled to work a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to also schedule the employee to work the paid holiday. - (b) When the employee is scheduled off on a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to schedule the employee off the paid holiday. - (c) In the event of a scheduling conflict, 12.07 (a) will be the deciding provision. - 12.08 Lieu days accumulated pursuant to 12.04 will be scheduled on mutually agreeable dates within twelve (12) months of the paid holiday.
+- (a) When an employee is scheduled to work a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to also schedule the employee to work the paid holiday. - (b) When the employee is scheduled off on a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to schedule the employee off the paid holiday. - (c) In the event of a scheduling conflict, 12.07 (a) will be the deciding provision. - 12.08 Full-time employees may accumulate not more than five (5) days that they are entitled to pursuant to 12.04.
+These days will be scheduled on mutually agreeable dates within twelve (12) months of the paid holiday.
 Every reasonable effort will be made by the Employer to grant an employee's request.
-Failing such mutual agreement within the twelve (12) month period, the full-time employee will be paid in accordance with Article 12.02.
+Failing such mutual agreement within the twelve (12) month period or for lieu days in excess of five (5), the fulltime employee will be paid in accordance with Article 12.02.
+It is understood that lieu days are paid out in order of accrual.